SlapOS/slapos/software/zimbra/README.txt

 Changes in the Zimbra repository
 ================================

-The official VCS of Zimbra is Perforce.
+Perforce is the official VCS tool of the Zimbra project.
 Since Perforce keeps no state on the client, it has poor performance and very poor visibility for anonymous users.